Guderian2nd/TrueHistoryAI/AI Rules.md

 IF AllMyUnitEnemDist is EnemDistLow THEN BuildMilitaryBuilding is High

+IF AllMyUnitEnemDist is EnemDistHigh THEN BuildMilitaryBuilding is Low

 IF RemainingGold is RemainGoldLow THEN BuildMilitaryBuilding is VeryLow

 IF RemainingLabor is RemainLaborLow THEN BuildMilitaryBuilding is VeryLow